A complete guide to bibliotherapy

 A quick history of bibliotherapy

 Bibliotherapy is a concept that goes way back.
-As usual, it starts with the ancient Greeks.
+As is often the case, it started with the ancient Greeks.
 The Greek historian Diodorus writes in his monumental work Bibliotheca Historica about the royal library of King Ramses II of Egypt.
 There was an inscription above the library entrance, translating to “the house of healing for the soul”.
-And even till this day, that’s what bibliotherapy is about.
+And even to this day, that’s what bibliotherapy is about.
 Healing for the soul.

 The actual term bibliotherapy was coined in 1916 by Samuel McChord Crothers, and eventually, it came to be included in medical lexicons.
 During World War 1, the Library War Service made sure every military hospital had a librarian, and when they returned after the war, they brought their books and practice with them.
 In the 1920s, there were official training programs in bibliotherapy.